-- Students must have completed at least ten (10) core high school units and must have taken the ACT or ACCUPLACER.
+- Students must have taken the ACT or ACCUPLACER.
 ACT subscores or ACCUPLACER scores are used to place students in the appropriate courses.

-- Students must have an unconditional written recommendation from high school principal or guidance counselor.
+- Students must have an unconditional written recommendation from a high school principal or guidance counselor.

 How To Enroll

 Face to Face and/or Online

 Students interested in participating in this program should contact their respective high school counselor prior to enrollment at Hinds.
 Upon completion of high school, students must submit an official final transcript showing confirmation of high school graduation before College transcripts will be released.

 - Complete a Hinds CC application.

 - Submit an official signed high school transcript.

 - Submit official ACT scores (typically on the high school transcript) or take the ACCUPLACER test.

 - Submit this Letter of Recommendation form and the Waiver of Rights to Privacy of Records (FERPA) Form.